Winner of the MAX Award (Motorcycle Award of Excellence)

-The Paris-Dakar Rally is without question the most arduous and notorious off-road motorsports event on the planet.
-Since its inception in 1979, it has attracted more than 3,000 adventurers from all walks of life.
+The Paris–Dakar Rally is without question the most arduous and notorious off-road motorsports event on the planet.
+Since its inception in 1979, it has attracted more than three thousand adventurers from all walks of life.
 The men and women who have taken up the “Dakar challenge” have at least one thing in common: a desire to measure themselves against the desolate sands of the Sahara.
-The rally has drawn entries from the international community of motorsport luminaries, the lofty ranks of European nobility and celebrity, captains of industry, as well as common, everyday people.

-In To Dakar and Back, Hacking – in collaboration with motorsport journalist Wil De Clercq – recounts the three weeks of blood, sweat, and tears that took him on a 10,000 kilometre journey – in the heat of competition – from the glitzy streets of Paris, through the hinterland of North Western Africa, to the triumph of self-realization.
+In 2001, Canadian adventure racer Lawrence Hacking entered what would be the last rally on the iconic route from Paris to Dakar.
+In To Dakar and Back, Hacking, in collaboration with motorsport journalist Wil De Clercq, recounts the three weeks of blood, sweat, and tears that took him on that ten thousand kilometer journey in the heat of competition from the glitzy streets of the French capital through the hinterland of North Western Africa and the triumph of self-realization.

 Published: February 2008